The Best Place to Go Apple Picking in Every State

 Idaho: Tyler’s Rocky Point Orchard, Emmett

 Come for the apples, stay for the cider at Tyler’s Rocky Point Orchard.
 Just a short drive from Boise, the farm is known for its fresh-pressed cider made from nothing except juicy red apples (yep, no sugar or additives).
-Open seven days a week, there’s really no excuse not to make it out on a Saturday afternoon for a jug of cider and a bucket of apples to take home.
+It’s open seven days a week, so there’s really no excuse not to make it out on a Saturday afternoon for a jug of cider and a bucket of apples to take home.

 Indiana: County Line Orchard, Hobart